5 min. to read.

 What changes if we see Jesus as just one of three that day?
 If Jesus is God, then God was in that place.
 God knows from personal experience the excruciating pain of powerlessness and humiliation.
 God knows something we cannot imagine God knowing: what it feels like to be fully in the power of someone who counts you as nothing, who hurts you and degrades you, even while saying they are doing it for a good reason.

 Our collective intuition has always suggested that only a powerful God, unable to be touched by suffering, is able to save us or comfort us.
-When we are powerful, when we get our way, we imagine we are somehow feeling the most like God.
+When we are powerful, when we get our way, that’s when we imagine we are somehow feeling the most like God.
 Jesus turns this upside down.
 Even in the darkest places of pain, God is present.
 Even in our most isolating, humiliating experiences, God is with us.

 This is deeply comforting, but it also unbolts a door of consciousness we may not want opened.
 For if God is with us in our painful powerlessness, then surely God is with the others.
 You know, the ones we don’t want to look in the eye.
 The ones we dismiss as the inevitable casualties of maintaining a society that is comfortable for us.
 The ones we think had it coming.
 The ones that power crushes.